Skip to main content

 Self-Custody

-Holding your own cryptocurrency private keys rather than trusting a third party like an exchange, giving you complete control over your digital assets.
+Holding your own crypto private keys instead of trusting an exchange or custodian — giving you full, direct control over your digital assets.

 Frequently Asked Questions